openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 @endsphinxdirective

 Post-training model optimization is the process of applying special methods without model retraining or fine-tuning.
-Post-training 8-bit quantization is a good example.
-Generally, this process does not require any training datasets or pipelines in the source DL framework.
-Post-training methods in OpenVINO require:
+Therefore, it does not require either a training dataset or a training pipeline in the source DL framework.
+In OpenVINO, post-training methods, such as post-training 8-bit quantization, require:
 * A floating-point precision model (FP32 or FP16), converted to the OpenVINO IR format (Intermediate Representation) and run on CPU with OpenVINO.
 * A representative calibration dataset representing a use case scenario, for example, 300 samples.